Environmental Health Solutions Concentration

 - ENVR 992.01: Global Environmental Crisis Management (MPH Culminating Experience)

-To be prepared for this concentration, you should have a bachelor’s degree with coursework in at least two of the following areas: biology, chemistry, calculus and nursing.
+To be prepared for this concentration, you should have a bachelor’s degree with coursework in at least two of the following areas: biology, chemistry, calculus and physics.

 In addition to coursework, this concentration will offer you practical, hands-on experience: